rahulhaque/compass-react-native-expo/README.md

 # Compass React Native (Expo)
 A simple compass app built with expo & react-native.
-Non expo version can be found [here](https://github.com/rahulhaque/compass-react-native-non-expo).
+Non expo version can be found [here](https://github.com/rahulhaque/compass-react-native).

 ## Description
 A very simple demonstration of how to use device's built in `Magnetometer` sensor to identify direction and calculate degree of angle.
+Built on Expo sdk version 27.0.0.

 ## Run the App